marnie-brook/code-phpactor/README.md

 Currently not all functionality is supported, however it will be added as and when I am available to do so with the intention of completely supporting the api.

 Current features:

 - Jump to Definition
 - Autocomplete/intellisense
 - Copy class
 - Move class
 - New Class
 - Import Class
+- Class Transforming
+- Class Inflection
+- Finding References
+- Hover